 - $1 million in a car accident.

 - $1 million in a rideshare accident.

 We invite you to review more of our successful case results to see how hard we work for our clients' futures.

 What Should I Do After an Accident?

-If you can move, you should:
+If you are able, you should:

 - Check on others involved in the accident.

 - Obtain contact information from any witnesses.
-You can also ask witnesses what they saw, but don’t force them to provide any statements.
+You can also ask witnesses what they saw but don't force them to provide any statements.